hazemmonsif/EMOAP-App/README.md

 ## Project Overview
 The Electronic Mind of Alzheimer Patient is an advanced healthcare management system tailored to assist caregivers in managing Alzheimer's patients.
 This application integrates real-time patient monitoring, appointment scheduling, and medication management across mobile platforms using Flutter, with a robust backend supported by FastAPI and AI capabilities for facial recognition.

+**As the Project Leader**, I spearheaded the development process, ensuring that our team stayed aligned with project goals and timelines.
+I contributed to architectural decisions, managed team collaboration, and oversaw the integration of core features to create a seamless user experience for caregivers and patients.

 ## Key Features
 - **User Authentication**: Secure role-based access control with ASP.NET Core Identity, JWT for authentication, and face recognition for patient login.
 - **Real-Time Communication**: Utilizes SignalR for live updates on patient location, appointment scheduling, and medication alerts.